July 16, 2019 — Company

 Swedish developer of smart data software seeks to enhance regional presence as it opens up US market to more flexible digital asset management approaches.

 Chicago, July 16 2019 – Greenbyte, a developer and enabler of smart data software to drive productivity in renewables, has significantly bolstered its presence in the United States with the opening of a new Chicago office.
-The new location will serve as a regional hub for the nationwide rollout of the Greenbyte Energy Cloud, an open, versatile and user-friendly monitoring and asset management platform for renewable energy portfolio owners and Independent Power Producers (IPPs).
+The new location will serve as a regional hub for the nationwide rollout of the Greenbyte platform, an open, versatile and user-friendly monitoring and asset management hub for renewable energy portfolio owners and Independent Power Producers (IPPs).

 The Chicago office will establish a new center for sales, support and customer success, ensuring that Greenbyte’s expanding pool of North American customers are served to the highest level by a US-based team.
 This growing team has a wealth of renewables experience and will work with US businesses to implement Greenbyte’s monitoring and asset management platform, which delivers proven productivity gains across multi-technology portfolios.